Marohn-Group/mrfmsim-docs/_sources/tests.rst

   the effect of amplitude is also small
   (There is a comparison in "test-micrometertip_smallampapprox_vs_exactsol.ipynb" on small amplitude, however, the result is unchecked).
-- CmeritSingleSpinESR_Approx is compared with CermitARP_SmallTip.
+- CermitSingleSpinESR_Approx is compared with CermitARP_SmallTip.
 - SingleSpinESR
     - The approximation is tested against both SPAM and hangdown geometry of the analytical solution